ch4dwick/terraform-devops/README.md

 3. Run terraform plan to verify changes.
 (DevOps with full read-only access)
 4. Push changes.
 5. Create & Submit PR for review.
-6. Once merged, pr-closed.yaml action is triggered and runs terraform plan then pushes it to the repository in tfplan/\*\*
+6. Once merged, pr-closed.yaml action is triggered and generates the \<account>.tfplan then pushes it to the repository in tfplan/\*\* folder.

-- The Github action will generate the tfplan file but NOT execute it yet.
+- The Github action will generate the tfplan file but NOT apply it.
 For convenience, the tfplan output can be viewed in your [actions](actions/workflows/pr-closed.yaml).

 ### Optional: If the Senior DevOps needs to test locally.